stacey-w-taylor/synapseDocs/articles/sts_storage_locations.md

 ### From an Existing S3 Bucket

-If you have existing data in an S3 bucket, either standalone data or data from a previous Synapse project, you can use the following sample code to migrate your S3 data to a new Synapse folder with an STS Storage Location.
-Note that you'll need to create a new folder with an STS-enabled storage location, as per the instructions above.
+If you have existing data in an S3 bucket, either standalone data or data from a previous Synapse project, you can use [this sample code](https://github.com/Sage-Bionetworks/Synapse-Repository-Services/blob/develop/client/sample-code/src/main/java/org/sagebionetworks/sample/sts/MigrateS3Bucket.java) to migrate your S3 data to a new Synapse folder with an STS Storage Location.

-Stay tuned for a link to the new sample code in an upcoming documentation update!
+{% include note.html content="You'll need to create a new folder with an STS-enabled storage location, as per the instructions above." %}

+{% include note.html content="You must be the owner of the storage location in order to import existing S3 files into Synapse this way." %}

 ### From A Project With Multiple Buckets

 If your Synapse project uses data from multiple S3 buckets, or if the data is in an S3 bucket you don't own, then you may need to download the data and re-upload it a new Synapse folder with an STS Storage Location.
+Use [this sample code](https://github.com/Sage-Bionetworks/Synapse-Repository-Services/blob/develop/client/sample-code/src/main/java/org/sagebionetworks/sample/sts/MigrateSynapseProject.java) to migrate the data in your project.

-Note that this method may incur data transfer costs from S3.
-Also note that you'll need to create a new folder with an STS-enabled storage location, as per the instructions above.
+{% include note.html content="You'll need to create a new folder with an STS-enabled storage location, as per the instructions above." %}

-Stay tuned for a link to the new sample code in an upcoming documentation update!
+{% include note.html content="This method may incur data transfer costs from S3." %}

 ## Additional Restrictions